Lectures & Speakers 2023 – 2024

 Our lecture season runs from October to April, with lectures being held in the Anna McDowell Garden Room at Gold Hill Museum on the first Tuesday afternoon of each month.
 The exception is the Teulon Porter Memorial Lecture, which starts the season and is held in the evening at Shaftesbury Town Hall.
 Noel Teulon Porter was a notable Cambridge archaeologist and instrumental in founding The Shaftesbury & District Historical Society in 1946.

-The 2024 Teulon Porter Lecturer will be Dr Nicola Tallis, whose most recent book Young Elizabeth: Princess, Prisoner, Queen was published in February by Michael O’Mara.
+The 2024 Teulon Porter Lecturer was Dr Nicola Tallis, whose most recent book Young Elizabeth: Princess, Prisoner, Queen was published in February by Michael O’Mara.
 Her Sisters at War was the lead article in March’s BBC History magazine.
 Nicola has written about several prominent Tudor women and is much in demand for festivals, tours and TV documentaries.
 (Further details at the foot of this page.)

 Proposals for lectures to the Society on suitable historical subjects are welcome, and may be made via enquiries@goldhillmuseum.org.uk